 1 Samuel 17 (David and Goliath)

-Do you trust that God forgives you for your shortcomings?
-Do you trust you have hope because of what Jesus has done for you?
-How can you better trust that God does love you and does forgive you?
+3) Do you trust that God forgives you for your shortcomings?
+How can you have hope because of what Jesus has done for you?

 By Marc Breglio | Scarborough, ME